Getting started

 Executing a join

 In this example, a join on two tables is executed.
-The join operation returns all tuples of two or more tables in the same distribution group who have overlapping bounding boxes.
+The join operation returns all tuples of two or more tables in the same distribution group with overlapping bounding boxes.
 As the first step in this example, a 2-dimensional distribution group is created with the two tables _ mydgroup_table1_ and mydgroup_table2.
-Afterwards, three tuples are inserted in both tables.
+Afterward, three tuples are inserted in both tables.

 # Prepare distribution group and tables